Emotion’s Key Role In Digital Ad Effectiveness

-- Industry-first research showing emotion determines the long- & short-term success of digital advertising, using 50 Pinterest brand lift studies across multiple markets.
+- Industry-first research into the long- & short-term success of digital emotional advertising, using 50 Pinterest brand lift studies across multiple markets.

 - Campaigns causing more positive emotions & less negative ones, measured by our Star Rating, saw 6x more Brand Lift & 20% more ad recall.

-- Campaigns that elicit an intense emotional response & rapid brand recognition, measured by our Spike Rating, increase attention & build stronger memory structures significantly boosting ad recall.
+- Emotional advertising campaigns that elicit an intense response & rapid brand recognition, measured by our Spike Rating, increase attention & build stronger memory structures significantly boosting ad recall.

 In digital advertising, emotion drives action.
-We’ve seen the power of emotion proved for TV, Out Of Home and Static ads time and again.
-Now we’ve partnered with Pinterest for a new study proving the key role emotion plays in digital ad effectiveness.
+We’ve seen the power of emotional advertising proved for TV, Out Of Home and Static ads time and again.
+Now we’ve partnered with Pinterest for a new study proving the key role emotion plays in digital ad effectiveness

 The study looks at both long- and short-term effects.
 Brand-building, where positive emotions linked to the brand build mental availability and propensity to buy in the future.
 And sales activation, where intense emotion helps harness that propensity and nudges people to buy right now.